LeoSerena/MasterMLProject2/README.md

 Summary
 -------
 The aim of this project is to detect roads on a dataset of satellite images.
-The competition metric is the f1 score, and we achieve a score of 0.922, which is tied for first place as of this writing.
+The competition metric is the f1 score, and we achieve a public score of 0.922, which is tied for first place as of this writing.
 We use a U-net, a segmentation specific neural network (implementation from from the [Segmentation_models](https://github.com/qubvel/segmentation_models) package) and improved our results with various techniques, including:

  - Selecting the backbone